 (“data subject”) as set forth in Art 4 (1) GDPR;

 “Processing” means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means as set forth in Art 4 (2) GDPR.

 3. Processing of Personal Data

 - The Data Processor and any person acting under its authority (e.g. personnel, Sub-processors and persons acting under the Sub-processor’s authority) undertake to only process Personal Data in accordance with documented instructions communicated by the Data Controller (Appendix 1).
 The Data Processor shall only process Personal Data to the extent necessary to fulfill its obligations under this DPA or Applicable Data Protection Legislation.

-- If the services are altered during the agreed Subscription Term and such altered services involve new or amended Processing of Personal Data, or if the Data Controller’s instructions are otherwise changed or updated, the Parties shall ensure that Appendix 1 is updated as appropriate before or at the latest in connection with the commencement of such Processing or change.
+- If the services are altered during the term of the Agreement and such altered services involve new or amended processing of Personal Data, or if the Data Controller’s instructions are otherwise changed or updated, the parties shall ensure that Appendix 1 is updated as appropriate before or at the latest in connection with the commencement of such processing or change.

 - The Data Controller at its own discretion may object to any such changes within 8 weeks after the Data Processor’s notice.

 - The Data Processor shall impose by written agreement, which includes an electronic form, on all Sub-processors processing Personal Data under this DPA (including inter alia its agents, intermediaries and sub-contractors) the same obligations as apply to the Data Processor, in particular the obligations defined in section 4.1 (in particular, procedure of notification to Data Controller and Data Controller’s right to issue direct instructions to Sub-processors) and section 4.2 of this DPA.